gali8/G8MaterialKitTextField/README.md

 ```

 #### Regex Pattern Types
 ***set the number in the regexPatternEnum property.
-NOTE: regexPatternEnum will ovverride the regexPatternCustom property, set regexPatternEnum to 0 for disable o use custom regex pattern)***
+NOTE: regexPatternEnum will ovverride the regexPatternCustom property, set regexPatternEnum to 0 for disable it or use custom regex patterns***
 ``` swift
     case CustomOrNone = "" //0
     case ZeroOrMoreChars = "^.*$" //1